USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Number of time steps for calculating elevated-point-source emissions.

 -   `PT3DDIAG [default: False]`<a id=PT3DDIAG></a>
-    Output the in-line 3-D point-source emissions to a diagnostic netCDF output file (CTM_PT3D_DIAG).
+    Output the inline 3-D point-source emissions to a diagnostic netCDF output file (CTM_PT3D_DIAG).
 Set to Y to turn on; comment out or set to N to turn off.

 -   `PT3DFRAC [default: False]`<a id=PT3DFRAC></a>
-    Output the in-line 3-D point-source layer fractions to a diagnostic netCDF output file (PLAY_SRCID_NAME).
+    Output the inline 3-D point-source layer fractions to a diagnostic netCDF output file (PLAY_SRCID_NAME).
 Set to Y to turn on; comment out or set to N to turn off.

 -   `REP_LAYER_MIN [default: -1]`<a id=REP_LAYER_MIN></a>
     Minimum layer number for reporting plume rise values to the plume rise diagnostics file.
 Set to `-1` or comment out to report all layers.